Academic Affairs Awards

 Previous years' award recipients are listed within each category below (based on the College's former values):

-This award honors intellectual inquiry, scholarly achievement, and personal growth.
+This award honors intellectual inquiry, critical thinking, scholarly exploration, and personal growth.

 - 2021 Catherine Adams, History